 Sarah, Secretary: Jadis, the White Witch of Narnia, is one of the most hard-core villains out there.
 She casually sports Azlan’s mane.
 She prevents Christmas from coming and I mean, who needs that consumer driven holiday anyways?
 She has the ability to turn people into stone, and she actually uses the fossilized remains of her enemies to decorate the halls of her castle.
 What is more wicked than living with your petrified enemies?

 Alex, Blog Manager: The word ‘villain’ is almost embarrassingly black and white, and Adrian Veit (Ozymandias) of Watchmen makes the label even more laughable.
-Anyone can murder millions of innocents, as Veit does with the unsuspecting population of New York City.
+Anyone can murder millions of innocents, as Veit plans with the unsuspecting population of New York City.
 However, it takes a particular character to make the reader pause in their condemnation of such destruction.
 Veit believes he did “the right thing” because the death of millions ensures the protection of billions.
 The fact that it proves difficult for many of us to argue against Veit’s logic speaks volumes about The Smartest Man in the World.
 What other ‘villain’ can compel us to accept such an apocalyptic means to an end, as well as twist our definitions of savior and murderer?

 💀 Canon Cagematch is a planned series for the ESA blog where students can butt heads over which fictional character is best suited for the round’s chosen theme.
 Have an idea or interested in participating?
 Email email@example.com and defend your favourites! 💀